ragomen/kjv/README.md

 ## Build

-kjv can be built by cloning the repository and then running make:
+ved can be built by cloning the repository and then running make:

     git clone https://github.com/ragomen/ved.git
-    cd kjv
+    cd ved
     make

 ## License